poppacalypse/palindrome_ruby_gem/README.md

-# PoppacalypsePalindrome
+# Palindrome detector

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/poppacalypse_palindrome`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+`poppacalypse_palindrome` is a sample Ruby gem created as part of my software development learning journey, specifically [*Learn Enough Ruby to Be Dangerous*](https://www.learnenough.com/ruby-tutorial).

 ## Installation

-Add this line to your application's Gemfile:
+To install `poppacalypse_palindrome`, add this line to your application's `Gemfile`:

 ```ruby
 gem 'poppacalypse_palindrome'